search results for

 Post Doctoral Research Associate

-Hannah Worthen (Wilson) is a historical geographer who specialises in the early modern period as well as the lives and experiences of women.
+Hannah Worthen is an historical geographer who specializes in environmental and spatial histories.
+In particular, the social history of early modern flood events, the process of petitioning, and the lives and experiences of women.
 She is particularly enthusiastic about conducting archival research and then working on innovative ways to use these documents to tell stories about the past.

 She is currently module leader for the following modules: